cincoutprabu/YtoX/README.md

 * Copy all my new or modified PowerPoint presentations to my Dropbox.
 * Start playback when I connect a wired headset. *
 * Show my horoscope prediction everyday at 10am. *
-* Adjust the brightness if I'm reading for more than 2 minutes. *
+* Adjust the screen brightness based on ambient light in the room. *

-** Marked recipes are not available in YtoX version 1.0 and 1.1
+** Marked recipes are not available yet in current version of source code posted here.

 # Usage Disclaimer